RTEMS/rtems-docs/c-user/glossary.rst

         A table which contains the entry points for each user extensions.

     user extensions
-        Software routines provided by the application to enhance the functionality of RTEMS.
+        User extensions are software routines provided by the application to enhance the functionality of RTEMS.
+An active user extension is either in the :term:`initial extension sets` or the :term:`dynamic extension sets`.
+User extensions are invoked in :term:`extension forward order` or :term:`extension reverse order`.

     User Initialization Tasks Table
         A table which contains the information needed to create and start each of